My Nonprofit Reviews

 When I finally got in my car to leave, I yelled “Bye!” to him out the window and he told me “Bye!
 B-Bye!” over and over as I drove out the gate.
 I cried all the way home, but at the same time I was really hopeful that he’d be happy there.
 His initial reaction wasn’t what I had expected – he wasn’t scared, he wasn’t trembling – he seemed joyful and curious.
 The time that Magic and Pat spent with him, with us, gave me confidence that, if anything did happen – if he wasn’t adjusting, they would know it and tell me and I could come and get him and bring him back home.

 For the next few days I got emails from Pat telling me that he was doing well – he was eating, he was talking . . . he was doing fine.
-I didn’t go back to see him, I was afraid that if I did that it would somehow disrupt this period of adjustment for him, but Pat keep me in the loop on his progress and assured me that he was doing fine.
 Over time, she moved him from his cage in the garage to one of the smaller cages in the flight pen, then one day she emailed to say that she’d let him out into the large flight.
 I was amazed – it had only been a little over a month.
 She said he was well suited to it because he wasn’t timid – timid birds took longer, but Perikeen was perfect – he was doing really well.

+Finally, after a period of time that I thought would be enough for him to be well adjusted, I went to visit.
 Pat walked with me to the flight pen and we entered together.
 There were several B&G’s in there and I wondered how in the world I’d be able to tell which one he was – they all looked pretty much the same.
 We eliminated a few that Pat knew for sure weren’t him and that left only a couple of possibilities.
 I walked towards the first one and called his name, but that one scurried up the wire of the tall cage and away from me.
 “I hope that wasn’t him!”
 I thought before turning to the other one who was perched at the highest point of the cage on the opposite wall.
 As I turned around and called his name again, that one started bobbing his head up and down and I knew – that was my baby!
-Then he asked, “How are ya’ doin’?!” and there was no doubt left.
-My baby, my klutz of a bird that had never been off the ground more than six feet, was up at the top of a twenty foot cage looking down at me!
-How cool is that!?
+Then he asked, “How are ya’ doin’?!”

 The entire time I was there with him, Perikeen never once offered to bite me, never once screamed, didn’t mind the other macaws there with us, wasn’t scared, wasn’t intimidated – he was happy.
 It was like he was welcoming me to his new home – showing me around, introducing me to his new friends.
 He had lost some weight, he had gained muscle – he looked good, healthy and strong and he acted like this was where he belonged.
 At that moment I knew I had done the right thing – I probably should have done it sooner, for his sake, but it was one of the hardest and scariest things I’ve ever done in my life.
 Sometimes we need some larger force to push us to overcome our fears, to do the scary thing – that’s what happened to me.
 Looking back, I wish I’d had the courage to do the right thing for HIM sooner, even if it was painful for a while (isn’t change always painful?) the payoff was more than worth it.